gwizard/gwizard/README.md

 This is the logical conclusion of that process.
 We try to preserve the spirit of Dropwizard, and leverage DW's code as dependency jars where reasonable.

-However, Dropwizard is a *vastly* more mature framework, with *many* more features, and *lovely* documentation.
+However, Dropwizard is *vastly* more mature, with *many* more features, and *lovely* documentation.
-There's really no comparison!
+If you like it, use it!

 ### Why did you pick RESTEasy over Jersey?
 We didn't, originally, which is how we discovered what a trainwreck Jersey2 has become.